 Also Read: Bharat Ratna is not just an award, its an honor

-Mother Teresa is one of the most precious gem of India who was not born but chose it to be her destined country to work towards the society .
-She made contribution towards betterment of economy poor people.
-She was recognized for her hard work and selfless service by many and was also awarded with the highest civilian Indian award, “Bharat Ratan”.
-She was given the prestigious award award in the year 1980.
+Mother Teresa is one of the most precious gem of India who was not born here but chose it to be her destined country to work towards the society.

 Mother Teresa was known as “The Saint of the Gutters” during her entire life time because of the social work she had done for the poor people of very low community.

 Mother Teresa was not an Indian by birth.
-She was born in Skopje to catholic parents, Nikole and Dranafile Bojaxhiu who were Albanian descent. the current capital of the Republic of Macedonia on August 26, 1910.
+She was born in Skopje to catholic parents, Nikole and Dranafile Bojaxhiu who were Albanian descent in the current capital of the Republic of Macedonia on August 26, 1910.
 She was baptized as Agnes Gonxha Bojaxhiu.

 Father of Agnes was a construction contractor and would do trading of medicines.
-She lost her father when she was on 8 years old.
 He was very active in politics and local church activities in Macedonia so people doubted he was given a poison by his enemies.
+She lost her father when she was on 8 years old only.

 She told many times that how her mother would tell her not to eat a single mouthful unless it is shared with others.

 Education of Agnes and Transformation to Mother Teresa

 Agnes decided to become a nun at the age of 18 years in 1928.
 She left her home and never saw her sister and mother again in her entire life.
 Before this she had attended convent school and a state-run primary school for education.
 She would sing solo songs in the school.
 She would often take part in church activities and take part in congregation activities.